apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 > Before reading this section, [learn about resolvers](../data/resolvers/).

 To fully resolve a union, Apollo Server needs to specify _which_ of the union's types is being returned.
 To achieve this, you define a `__resolveType` function for the union in your resolver map.
-FIXME If you're reading the docs in order, this is more or less the first reference to resolvers / resolver maps other than in "get started" (this schema section comes before resolvers).
-Not sure what I think about that.

 The `__resolveType` function is responsible for determining an object's corresponding GraphQL type and returning the name of that type as a string.
 It can use any logic to do so, such as: